-Dad is a signed, limited edition, Giclee print on paper in two sizes, based on the original painting by Alexander Millar.
+Dad is a signed, limited edition, Giclee print on paper based on the original painting by Alexander Millar.

 Available to order online as an unframed Giclee print on paper.